 I was never a huge chocolate lover – it was always nice to have, not a must – but when I was pregnant that all changed.
 It may be cliche, but I really craved chocolate and that hasn’t gone away since having my daughter.

 Sometimes you really want to treat yourself to something delicious and decadent, but without all the guilt and work involved.
 Enter this Chocolate Avocado Mousse.

 Avocados give this recipe a super creamy texture minus the dairy (great if you’re lactose-intolerant!).
 It’s full of those heart-healthy good fats that avocados are known for.

 PS – You can also make brownies with avocados.
 You’re welcome.

 Here’s what you’ll need:

-- Avocados: You’ll want these to be ripe but too ripe.
+- Avocados: You’ll want these to be ripe but not too ripe.
 That’s the balance we’re always trying to find with avocados, right?
 They’re not quite ripe enough for several days then you have about 5 minutes to eat them before they’re too ripe.

 - Coconut Milk: You can find coconut milk in the canned section.
 Whole milk can also be used if you’re not worried about keeping this recipe vegan or dairy-free.

 - Cocoa powder: Regular or dark chocolate both work.
 I personally prefer dark chocolate, but kids will probably want regular.

 - Sweetener: I used maple syrup to keep this recipe vegan, but honey or agave nectar also work well.